-Bangladesh is identified as one of the most vulnerable countries in Asia to climate change due to its geographical location and land characteristics.
-Its people and communities, especially in coastal areas, are already suffering the effects of natural events such as flooding, and cyclones caused by climate change.
+Bangladesh is one of the most vulnerable countries in Asia to climate change due to its geographical location and land characteristics.
+Its people and communities, especially in coastal areas, are already suffering the effects of natural events such as flooding and cyclones caused by climate change.

-A paper, entitled “Disaster Risk Reduction Infrastructure Requirements for South-Western Bangladesh” in 2016 by Gayan Wedawatta, Udayangani Kulatunga, Dilanthi Amaratunga, and Ahmed Parvez investigates how Bangladesh is coping with climate change and what are their strategies and plans in place with regards to climate adaptation.
+A paper entitled “Disaster Risk Reduction Infrastructure Requirements for South-Western Bangladesh” in 2016 by Gayan Wedawatta, Udayangani Kulatunga, Dilanthi Amaratunga, and Ahmed Parvez investigates how Bangladesh is coping with climate change and what are their strategies and plans in place concerning climate adaptation.

-Flooding is a yearly event which affects 30 to 50 per cent of the total land area.
+Flooding is a yearly event that affects 30 to 50 per cent of the total land area.
 These natural hazards are projected to increase in the future.

-To gather information for this paper, a focus group discussion is used with respondents consisting of local community leaders and policymakers.
-It is worth noting that local community leaders responding to the study are those who are residing in coastal and river areas.
+The researchers conducted a focus group discussion with the respondents of local community leaders and policymakers.
+It is worth noting that local community leaders responding to the study reside in coastal and river areas.

 What the study revealed

-The result of the discussion revealed that there is a need for infrastructure and structural protection, multi-purpose cyclone shelters, permanent embankments, and improved transport infrastructure.
+The discussion result revealed a need for infrastructure and structural protection, multi-purpose cyclone shelters, permanent embankments, and improved transport infrastructure.

-The government in the past the government has implemented initiatives to reduce the damage and negative impact of these extreme weather events, and overtime preparedness strategies have developed and continue to change.
+In the past, the government has implemented initiatives to reduce these extreme weather events’ damage and negative impact.
+Over time, preparedness strategies have developed and continue to change.

-Recently, however, the traditional methods and response to these natural events prove to be insufficient and that a need for better pre-disaster strategies needs to be put in place.
+Recently, however, the traditional methods and response to these natural events have proved to be insufficient, and a need for better pre-disaster strategies needs to be put in place.

-A reactive response to calamity is too costly and that a more cost-effective approach needs to be implemented.
-Thus, a shift from a reactive-based approach to a risk-reduction approach is necessary.
+A reactive response to calamity is too costly, and a more cost-effective approach must be implemented.
+Thus, shifting from a reactive-based approach to a risk-reduction approach is necessary.

 The paper also identifies deficiencies and gaps in existing national and local management policies and their risk-reduction plans.
-It investigates how the community perceives Disaster Risk Reduction (DRR) and what are its requirements by asking the local community to identify existing infrastructures that reduce risks and point out its deficiencies and how it can be improved to function effectively.
+It investigates how the community perceives Disaster Risk Reduction (DRR) and its requirements by asking the local community to identify existing infrastructures that reduce risks and point out their deficiencies and how they can be improved to function effectively.

-Respondents affirm the important role of efficient and effective infrastructure for a more resilient community.
-These include building adequate structures and infrastructures, maintenance of crucial infrastructures that decrease risks, and making necessary adjustments to adapt to the changing climate.
+Respondents affirm the critical role of efficient and effective infrastructure for a more resilient community.
+These include building adequate structures and infrastructures, maintaining crucial infrastructures that decrease risks, and making necessary adjustments to adapt to the changing climate.

-Previous researches point out Bangladesh’s inadequacy to protect their property and livelihood because of limited resources and the pressures of immediate needs.
+Previous researches highlight Bangladesh’s inadequacy to protect their property and livelihood because of limited resources and the pressures of immediate needs.

-The government of Bangladesh acknowledges the importance of infrastructures to mitigate impacts of extreme weather conditions and recognize that existing infrastructures like coastal rivers and embankments need to be maintained and made sure that it is fit for purpose.
+The government of Bangladesh acknowledges the importance of infrastructures to mitigate the impacts of extreme weather conditions and recognizes that existing infrastructures like coastal rivers and embankments need to be maintained and made sure that it is fit for purpose.

-There is also an urgency in building more cyclone shelters, river embankments, flood shelters, and urban drainage and while improving on existing ones.
+There is also an urgency to build more cyclone shelters, river embankments, flood shelters, and urban drainage while improving existing ones.

-In addition to the structural measures, a need for non-structural also exist.
-For example, the use of indigenous knowledge by residents, what coping strategies that locals used that proved effective in protecting themselves against extreme weather conditions.
+In addition to the structural measures, a need for non-structural also exists.
+For example, the use of indigenous knowledge by residents and what coping strategies that locals used proved effective in protecting themselves against extreme weather conditions.

-Non-structural measures, include early warning systems, improving on community awareness, and increased emergency preparedness among others.
+Non-structural measures include early warning systems, improving community awareness, and increased emergency preparedness.